bsoist/bsoist.github.io/_posts/2018-01-30-news-is-the-first-rough-draft-of-history.md

   - family
   - fun
 ---
-My daughter kept telling me "it's definitely your kind of movie" talking about _The Post_.
+My daughter kept telling me "it's definitely your kind of movie" talking about _The Post_[tp].
 Now that I've seen it, I think she meant my kind of story.

 If that's what she meant, she is absolutely correct.
 The movie actually tells two great stories - both of them my kind of story.
 Both stories are also very timely.
 We need to hear these stories in today's political and social climate.
 If you ask me, though, the movie was not spectacular.
 Perhaps worthy of a best picture nomination, perhaps not.